Project · Hackathon · August/September 2018

 Intercept interviews

-Approached tourists at high-traffic spots.
-Asked about travel planning habits, unexpected free time, and past recommendations.
-Probed for frustrations with existing tools.
+Approached tourists at high-traffic locations to ask about their travel planning habits, unexpected free time while traveling, and frustrations with existing tools.

 Paper prototyping